← Back to AI Guardrails & Risk

 Apply strict guardrails when:

-- The AI is public-facing (Chatbots, Portals).
+- The AI is public-facing (Chatbots, Customer Portals).

 - The AI is handling customer PII or pricing logic.